PakizeBozkurt/Drum-Kit/README.md

 - `app.js`: The JavaScript file that handles button clicks, keyboard events, and sound playback.
 - `sounds/`: This directory contains the audio files for the drum sounds.

+Feel free to fork, modify, and use this code for your own projects.